A bound set of New Testament manuscripts. Photo credit: Atlantios, Creative Commons Zero.

 Four Principles of Justice and the Secular Inability to Organize Them

-Given to Eastern Nazarene College, Feb 6, 2013.
-A 35 minute video of Mako’s chapel service talk highlighting the four types of justice and the secular inability to organize them.
-Hence, Republicans elevate libertarian justice (in economic issues) and then meritocratic-retributive justice, whereas Democrats elevate libertarian justice (in social issues) and then distributive justice (e.g. human welfare) and then meritocratic-justice.
+The Heart of Christian Restorative Justice in the Heart of God (link opens YouTube video) Mako spoke at Eastern Nazarene College’s chapel service on February 6, 2013.
+This 35 minute video highlights the four types of justice and the secular inability to organize them.
+Republicans elevate libertarian justice (in economic issues) and then meritocratic-retributive justice, whereas Democrats elevate libertarian justice (in social issues) and then distributive justice (e.g. human welfare) and then meritocratic-justice.
 But in Scripture, God puts restorative justice first, then distributive second, then meritocratic-retributive third, and then libertarian fourth with modifications.
 When secular people use “justice” language, we show we were made by a God of restorative justice, are alienated from Him, and need Jesus who restores human nature, first in himself, now in us.

-Messages and Resources on Christian Restorative Justice
+Christian Restorative Justice

 Slides of a presentation on how early Christian leaders read Genesis 1 as God providing land and wealth for all, but how Protestant heretic John Locke - the father of classical liberalism and “meritocracy” - argued that more “productive” people could take land from less “productive” people.
 The majority of white American evangelicals follow John Locke’s heretical views about wealth.